MrPushtab/CodeAustellung/README.md

 # CodeAustellung
-A super-repository to show past projects
+A super-repository to show more significant past projects/school work